iakdis/menu_bar/README.md

 A customizable application menu bar with submenus for your Flutter Desktop apps.

 The menu bar is rendered inside your Flutter app (i.e. not as a native menu bar like in macOS).
-Native menu bars (at least for macOS) are currently in development by Flutter, see [#23600](https://github.com/flutter/flutter/issues/23600).
-In the future, a native option in this plugin could get added.
+Native menu bars (at least for macOS) are since lately supported by Flutter.
+In the future, a native option in this package could get added.

 ## Table of Contents
 - [Preview](#preview)